gstroup/apimocker/README.md

 # apimocker
 This is a node.js module to run a simple http server, which can serve up mock service responses.
 Responses can be JSON or XML to simulate REST or SOAP services.
-Mock services are configured in the config.json file.
+Mock services are configured in the config.json file, or on the fly, to allow for easy functional testing.
 Using apimocker, you can develop your web or mobile app with no dependency on back end services.
 (There are lots of these projects out there, but I wrote this one to support all kinds of responses, to allow on-the-fly configuration, and to run in node.)